drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 > [!TIP]
 > You don't have to wait for the run to be finished.
-Remember that you can interrupt it using ctrl+C if you're on Linux and Cmd+C if you're on Mac.
+Remember that you can interrupt it using ctrl+C.

 For some of you, this new panel may be very small or bigger than your screen.
 This is because the width of the pgstar window is dependent on your system and